What Is The Best Way To Remove Stain From Wood?

 How To Remove Stain From Wood

-Wood stain remover is toxic and dangerous.
-You’ll need to wear a face mask, google, and gloves.
-If you’re working indoors, make sure the room is ventilated as the remover’s fumes are strong.
+Wood stain remover is toxic.
+Wear a face mask, google, and gloves while using it.
+If you’re working indoors, make sure the room is ventilated, as the remover’s fumes are strong.

-Follow the manufacturer’s instructions apply the remover to the wood surface.
-When the surface begins to bubble, that’s when it’s time to wipe the stain remover away with a clean towel.
+Follow the manufacturer’s instructions and apply the remover to the wood surface.
+When the surface begins to bubble, it’s time to scrape.

 Best Wood Stain Removers

-Below are five of the best wood stain removers that we’ve rounded up.
+Below are five of the best wood stain removers for interior or exterior use.

 1. DEFY Exterior Wood Stain Stripper